 MADISON'S MUSIC TIES

-There’s no denying the influence Madison’s music scene has had on the world.
-For instance, Drummer Butch Vig of Garbage got his start in Madison — as did the careers of bands that recorded albums at Vig’s Smart Studios: Nirvana, Smashing Pumpkins, Everclear and Fallout Boy, to name a few.
+Madison’s music scene has made its mark on the world.
+Drummer Butch Vig of Garbage got his start in Madison — as did the careers of bands that recorded albums at Vig’s Smart Studios: Nirvana, Smashing Pumpkins, Everclear and Fall Out Boy, to name a few.